DeepC2: AI-powered Covert Command and Control on OSNs

 In this section, we evaluate the performance of different parts in DeepC2. \textbf{Environment:} The evaluation was performed on an Ubuntu 18.04 x64 virtual server with 1 GB ROM and 1 vCPU, and the code was implemented with Python 3.6.

-\subsubsection{Tweets Generation}
+\subsection{Tweets Generation}

-To test the efficiency of tweet generation for the botmaster, we selected 79 trends from 4 randomly selected English-speaking areas around the world (San Francisco, London, Sydney, and Johannesburg).
-One-thousand tweets were crawled for each trend.
-Additionally, we cleaned the crawled tweets using the same method described in \ref{sec:gentweets} and generated 50 new sentences using EDA for each remaining tweet.
-As keywords for trends, trending topics may contain one or more words, and with random deletion and random swap adopted in EDA, keywords in topics may be deleted or position changed in the newly generated sentences.
-If the botmaster posts sentences without accurate keywords, the bots cannot find the botmaster's accounts from the crawled tweets with the trends.
-Therefore, the number of sentences with keywords contained was also recorded along with the quantity of all generated sentences were also recorded.
+To test the efficiency of tweet generation for the attacker, we selected 79 trending topics from 4 randomly selected English-speaking areas around the world (San Francisco, London, Sydney, and Johannesburg).
+One-thousand tweets were crawled for each topic.
+Additionally, we cleaned the crawled tweets using the method in Sec.~\ref{sec:gentweets} and generated 50 new sentences using EDA for each remaining tweet.
+The trending topics may contain one or more words.
+With random deletion and random swap adopted in EDA, keywords in the topics may be deleted, or position changed in the newly generated sentences.
+The malware cannot find the attacker's accounts if the attacker posts sentences without exact keywords.
+Therefore, the number of sentences with accurate keywords and the quantity of all generated sentences were also recorded.

-In the 79 selected trends, 55 trends contained only one word, and 24 contained more than one word.
-The results showed that with the percentage of words in each sentence to be changed set to 0.1, 89.54\% of the newly generated sentences contained accurate keywords for the 55 one-word trends, and 77.55\% contained accurate keywords for the 24 multi-word topics.
-The time cost is linearly related to the number of sentences are linearly related, as shown in Fig.~\ref{fig:gentweets}.
-Table~\ref{tab:tweetsgen} shows samples of how many sentences can be generated in a given time and the time cost for generating sentences of a given quantity.
-As mentioned in \ref{sec:gentweets}, EDA obtains 20 K to 45 K botmaster sentences in this experiment.
-According to this test, it costs 3 to 10 seconds to generate the sentences.
-It is acceptable for the botmaster to prepare sentences for a hash collision.
+In the 79 selected topics, 55 contained only one word, and 24 contained more than one word.
+With the percentage of words in each sentence to be changed set to 0.1, 89.54\% of the newly generated sentences contained accurate keywords for the 55 single-word topics, and 77.55\% contained accurate keywords for the 24 multi-word topics.
+The time cost is linearly related to the number of the new sentences, as shown in Fig.~\ref{fig:gentweets}.
+As mentioned in Sec.~\ref{sec:gentweets}, EDA obtains 20 K to 45 K sentences in this experiment.
+According to the test, generating the sentences costs 3 to 10 seconds.
+It is acceptable for the attacker to prepare sentences for a hash collision.

-\subsubsection{Hash Collision}
+\subsection{Hash Collision}